rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 ## Passing arguments to rustc when compiling doctests

-You can use the `--doctest-compilation-args` option if you want to add options when compiling the doctest.
+You can use the `--doctest-compilation-args` flag if you want to add options when compiling the doctest.
 For example if you have:

 ```rust,no_run